sunfounder/piarm/docs/source/sound_effects_ez.rst

 **Step 4**

-Similarly create a function called [tts] that will be used to make PiArm say something.
+Similarly create a function named [tts] that will be used to make PiArm say something.

 * [say ()]: This block converts the text you type into speech for PiArm to speak.